kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 options ndots:5
 ```

 The resolv.conf also contains the nameserver setting.
-This tells the pod what the Kubernetes DNS ip address is, so that it knows where to send dns queries to.
+This tells the pod,    what the Kubernetes DNS ip address is, so that it knows where to send dns queries to.
 This ip address is something that kubernetes has automatically inserted into the resolv.conf at the time of creating this pod.
 So let's see where this ip address leads to:
 ```
 $ kubectl get all -o wide --all-namespaces | grep 10.96.0.10 kube-system            service/kube-dns                    ClusterIP   10.96.0.10       <none>        53/UDP,53/TCP,9153/TCP   4h34m   k8s-app=kube-dns